elastic/kibana/rfcs/text/0017_url_service.md

 We have identified the following limitations in the current implementation of the URL Generator Service:

+1. URL generator generate only the URL of the destination.
+However there is also the ability to use location state with `core.application.navigateToApp` navigation method.
+   1. __Will do:__ The new locators will also generate the location state, which will be used in `.navigateToApp` method.
 1. URL generators are available only on the client-side.
 There is no way to use them together with short URLs.
    1. __Will do:__ We will implement locators also on the server-side